alan-turing-institute/ARC-Domain-Speech/README.md

 separately and placed under the `data/<dataset-name>/` directory.
 See the data configuration files in `configs/data/` for the expected directory names.

+Notes on dataset preparation can be found in `data/README.md`.

 ## Installation

 **Python 3.10 or later is required.**